 WorkSafeNB is dedicated to building a strong, stable, and sustainable workers' compensation system that serves New Brunswick's workers and employers today and in the years to come.
 A key component of sustainability is WorkSafeNB's funding policy.
-The funding policy specifies a funding target ranging from 115% to 125% with an amortization period of no more than 10 years.
-This permitted excess of assets over liabilities reduces the impact of year-to-year fluctuations, therefore, providing assessment rate stabilization and enhanced security that awarded benefits will be met.
-The assessment revenue raised in any year from assessed employers may include or be reduced by an amount designed to allow WorkSafeNB to attain its funding goal.
+The funding policy specifies a funding target ranging from 115% to 125%, with an amortization period for surcharges and surpluses of no more than 10 years.
+This permitted excess of assets over liabilities reduces the impact of year-to-year fluctuations, therefore providing assessment rate stabilization and enhanced security that awarded benefits will be met.